hsjunnesson/giraffe/README.md

 <img src="https://github.com/hsjunnesson/giraffe/blob/main/giraffe.png" />

-This is a benchmark test exploring the difference between gameplay code implemented in C++, Lua, and LuaJIT (with and without just-in-time compilation).
+This is a benchmark test exploring the difference between gameplay code implemented in C++, Lua, and LuaJIT (with and without just-in-time compilation), LuaU, and Angelscript.
 It's a benchmark, not an example of how to code games.
 It's not meant to be optimized, promise.

 This uses [Chocolate](https://github.com/hsjunnesson/chocolate) which is a kind of game framework in OpenGL.
 It's included as a submodule so be sure to: